gskorupa/examples/store_service/store_service.md

 Then let's create our service class, one that will be run by the Cricket's runtime.
 In our example this is StoreService.
 Let's look inside the file.

-Major part of the code is default for a typical Cricket service, providing event support, login, key-value database declaration and file readout for http server.
+Major part of the code is default for a typical Cricket service, providing event support, logging, key-value database initialization and file readout for embeded http server.
-The business logic of our store API is contained in two methods.
+The business logic of our store API is contained in two methods: `addProduct` and `getProducts`.

 ```